loreanvictor/techblog/posts/yaff/part1.md

 <br>

 ## Control
-Because this process is super-convoluted, it is also pretty fragile.
+Because of the complexity of the process, it is also pretty fragile.
 Which means there are a lot of stuff that you cannot do, or you would basically broke that process.

 For example, run the code snippet from earlier, and you'll see React issuing this warning: